cryptobuks/Dynamic-Sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

+### 4. Test the Configuration

+Test the config by runnings all tests from the sentinel folder you cloned into

+    $ ./venv/bin/py.test ./test

+With all tests passing and crontab setup, Sentinel will stay in sync with dynamicd and the installation is complete

+## Configuration

+An alternative (non-default) path to the `dynamic.conf` file can be specified in `sentinel.conf`:

+    dynamic_conf=/path/to/dynamic.conf

 ## Troubleshooting

 To view debug output, set the `SENTINEL_DEBUG` environment variable to anything non-zero, then run the script manually: